morcibacsi/psa_van_bus_packet_descriptions/readme.md

 ## Project structure

 The project is basically a web page and the **packet descriptions are inside files with .json extension**.
-Every iden has its own file.
-Some packets can have different lenghts based on some conditions (year of manufacture, meaning of the packet).
+Every iden has its own file inside the data folder.
+Some packets can have different lengths based on some conditions (year of manufacture, meaning of the packet).
 In these cases I separated the descriptors into different files.

 The **html file** contains **only the design** of the page.
 When opened it loads the json files with an ajax request and displays their contents.
 It uses bootstrap, jquery, and the [mustache.js][mustache_js] library to parse the json files.